 Because of the need for neighbour notifications, statutory consultations with external bodies such as Historic England, Natural England and other organisations and time for consideration by officers, you should allow 8 weeks to get a decision on your planning application (this does not include any pre or post application processes such as pre-application advice or discharge of conditions applications).
 A valid planning application including correct forms and fees (as prescribed by central Government), site plan, existing and proposed drawings and other documents required must be received before it can be registered as valid.

-After around 4 weeks of an application being registered, it will be determined whether the application needs to go to Full Council or whether it can be determined under the delegated powers of the Senior Manager: Infrastructure & Planning.
+After around 4 weeks of an application being registered, it will be determined whether the application needs to go to Full Council or whether it can be determined under the delegated powers of the Senior Officer for Planning.
 If your application is required to go to Full Council for a decision, it will go to the next available Full Council meeting following the consultation and consideration period (around 6 weeks from validation as a guide).
 Full Council meetings are held monthly on St Mary's, in the Old Wesleyan Chapel and they are live-stremed on YouTube.
 Whilst the public are permitted to attend, they are not permitted to speak at these meetings.
 The consideration process is the same regardless of the decision level and a decision will be issued within 8 weeks of validation in most cases unless otherwise agreed with you.